 Japan’s 3 Best Somen Noodle Brands

-The 3 Best Somen Noodles in Japan
+Japan’s 3 Best Somen Noodles

-For people who don’t know them, today I will introduce the 3 Somen brands known as “Japan’s 3 Best Somen Noodles”.
+This time, I will introduce the brands known as Japan’s 3 Best Somen Noodles.

 Miwa Somen (三輪素麺)

 Next, Miwa Somen (三輪素麵) is a Somen noodle with the oldest age (about 1300 years old), produced in the Miwa region around Sakurai City, Nara Prefecture.

 It is annually made only for a limited time during the winter season, from November to March.

 The noodle has a distinctive texture and hardly breaks into pieces while being boiled.
 From these characteristics, this one is suitable for being served hot.